-As of June 30, 2015 and December 31, 2014, amounts receivable from the Manager or its affiliates of 0 and 335, respectively, are included within other assets in the Consolidated Balance Sheet.
-As of June 30, 2015 and December 31, 2014, amounts due to the Manager or its affiliates of 1,065 and 160, excluding accrued management fees, respectively, are included within other liabilities in the Consolidated Balance Sheet.
+As of September 30, 2015 and December 31, 2014, amounts receivable from the Manager or its affiliates of \$0 and \$335, respectively, are included within other assets in the Consolidated Balance Sheet.
+As of September 30, 2015 and December 31, 2014, amounts due to the Manager or its affiliates of \$976 and \$160, respectively, excluding accrued management fees, are included within other liabilities in the Consolidated Balance Sheet.
+As of September 30, 2015 and December 31, 2014, amounts due to the Manager or its affiliates of \$1,497 and \$3,626, respectively, related to accrued management fees, are included within accounts payable and accrued liabilities in the Consolidated Balance Sheet.